Employee Title IX Policy

 If a Complainant or Respondent believes that an assigned Decision Panel member may have a conflict of interest or bias which could result in their inability to provide a fair determination regarding responsibility and/or sanctions to the Complainant or Respondent, the Complainant or Respondent should notify the Title IX Coordinator immediately, in writing, of this concern, including an explanation or reason for the conflict of interest or bias.
 If the Title IX Coordinator determines an actual conflict exists, the Title IX Coordinator will assign a new Decision Panel member.

 The Decision Panel Meeting will be conducted with the parties located in separate rooms with technology enabling the Decision Panel and participants to simultaneously see and hear each other.
 However, if all parties and the Title IX Coordinator agree, the Decision Panel Meeting may alternately be conducted with all parties physically present in the same location.
-An audio or audiovisual recording or transcript of the Decision Panel Meeting will be created and maintained by the Title IX Office and will be available to the parties for inspection and review.
+An audio or audiovisual recording or transcript of the Decision Panel Meeting will be created and maintained by the Title IX Administrators and will be available to the parties for inspection and review.

 Decision Panel Meetings shall not be publicized or open to the public; only participants in the meeting (Decision Panel members, the parties, their respective Advisors, and Witnesses), the Title IX Coordinator, or another University Employee as deemed appropriate by the Title IX Coordinator may be present.
 All participants shall hold matters relating to the Decision Panel Meeting in strict confidence.
 Witnesses are not permitted to attend Decision Panel Meetings to observe; their role is limited to giving their statements and answering questions.